First Generation

 MacClenny also tells us that upon his conversion at about the age of

 39 James laid his fiddle on the fire and burned it.
+This is in

 The